Frequently Asked Questions

 Students enroll in the program as early as the sixth grade and as late as their junior year of high school, and continue to be mentored until they graduate from high school.
 Therefore, Take Stock in Children students range in age from 11 to 18 years old.

-A Take Stock in Children mentor is required to meet with his/her mentee once a week for at least 30 minutes throughout the academic year.
+A Take Stock in Children mentor is required to meet with his/her mentee once a week for at least 30 minutes throughout the academic year, either in person or virtually through the TSIC App.
 Our mentors are also encouraged to continue mentoring their mentees from year to year until they graduate high school.

 You can become a mentor in three easy steps: